han41858/angular-ko/aio/content/guide/deployment.md

 [directly configure](https://github.com/isaacs/github/issues/408)
 the GitHub Pages server, but you can add a 404 page.
 Copy `index.html` into `404.html`.
-It will still be served as the 404 response, but the browser will process that page and load the app properly.
+It will still be served as the 404 response, but the browser will process that page and load the application properly.
 It's also a good idea to
 [serve from `docs/` on master](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) and to